tom-code/nsutil/readme.md

 ```

 ## delete
-To cleanup resources created by nsutil run: `nsutil delete`
+To cleanup resources created by nsutil run: `nsutil delete`.
 Utility will attempt to delete all resources it did create.

 ## config file